animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Note 2: Likewise, any implication $A \rightarrow B$ can be substituted with $A \rightarrow_n B$ for any $n \in \mathbb{N}$ w.l.o.g..

-Note 3: Deductive steps (time) and existence perhaps stem from our own intuitions about the mechanistic functions of the world.
+Note 3: Deductive steps (time) $\rightarrow$ and existence $\exists$ perhaps stem from our own intuitions about the mechanistic functions of the world.
 Where did time come from?
 What caused existence?
 These are questions we will try to answer, at the root of this mathematics and the, perhaps equivalent, traditional.
 Proving that equivalence is not in the scope of this work, since the traditional isn't defined.
 Except in terms that would require extreme care to not make exactly as above, that we just did.
 But, that is not to say it can't be reformulated.
 The burden of proof... is on you.
 Or find one proof that contradicts this one and propose an amendment.

 "how about qualia?" - Sam chimes in